myllinhtran/easy-recipe/README.md

-# Easy Recipes
+# :stew: Easy Recipes

 ## Description
 Easy Recipes is a simple application for creating and saving new cooking recipes.
 * Can create new recipes
 * Can edit current recipes
 * Can delete current recipes
 * Can see the list of current recipes